- Credit Card Management

 A good and reliable way to accumulate savings is to set aside a portion of your savings.
 This is already happening if you are contributing to your EPF, but that money is specifically for your retirement.
 Next, to your EPF contributions, it is not a bad decision to save 10% to 20% of your net income and put it in an interest generating account.
 This will ensure that you have some funds when you need them, and if done over longer periods of time you will start to accumulate a significant amount of money.

-In Malaysia, there are large differences between interest rates and features for different credit cards.
+There are differences between features for different credit cards.
 By comparing different credit cards, you can find the cards that best match your requirements.
 You can use our site to save time and money, by comparing credit cards across a wide range of banks.

 With the range of financial products that are available today, it is incredibly easy to accumulate a significant amount of debt.
 If you have a mortgage, a personal loan and a credit card; your income might be heavily dragged down because of interest payments.
 To avoid living in debt your whole life, we have listed the top mistakes to avoid when managing your money.

 Don’t live to wait for pay day

 Most of us get paid on a monthly basis in the form of salary.
 It’s easy to fall into a pattern where you are spending your entire income until your next paycheck comes in and then start over again.
 If you do this, you will never accumulate any savings and your financial situation will remain the same.
 If you want to see an improvement in your money management, it is recommended to start accumulating some savings and cut your spending.

 Don’t use your credit card to buy things you can’t afford